 I also like to use air fresheners before people come over and right after I clean.
 It’s nice to have a fresh smelling home for guests and it feels like a nice final step when cleaning.

 Chemicals found in air fresheners have been linked to many health issues.
 One chemical commonly found in air fresheners is 1,4-dichlorobenzene or 1,4-DCB.
-1,4-DCB is linked to lung damage.
+1,4-DCB is linked to possible reduced lung function.
 And this chemical has been found in 96% of American’s blood.

-For people with asthma and other lung conditions this reduction in lung function could be serious.
-It also puts people at an increased risk of lung cancer, stroke, and heart disease.
+Especially for people with asthma and other lung conditions as reduction in lung function could be more serious.
+It could also put people at an increased risk of lung cancer, stroke, and heart disease.

 “Phthalates are known to interfere with production of the male hormone, testosterone, and have been associated with reproductive abnormalities.
 Numerous animal studies have linked prenatal exposure to certain phthalates with decreases in testosterone, malformations of the genitalia, and reduced sperm production.
 The State of California notes that five types of phthalates—including one that we found in air freshener products—are “known to cause birth defects or reproductive harm.”
 Phthalate exposure in indoor environments has also been associated with allergic symptoms and asthma.”- Natural Resources Defense Council